Words: treepilot aka Wade Galloway

 So, let’s skip the narrative on this event wrap up and focus on what really matters.
 We play in the mountains because we enjoy it.
 We give back because it feels good, and we seek the company of other like minded individuals because, well, mostly because breaking trail is really, really hard work when it snows a lot.
 There are no greater friendships than those forged on a skin track.

+Thank you.
 Two simple words, but they mean a lot.

 Thank you to our sponsors.
 This event wouldn’t be the same without them.
 Their continued support is invaluable and greatly appreciated.